splamei/sky/README.md

 This repo is a fork of Misskey for easy updating with my own Misskey server and for some minor adjustments.
 The extra changes are not designed with support for third-party servers in-mind (though I try too anyway).
 This repo exists for transparency and to comply with Misskey's licence.

-If you want to try Misskey, use their [official website and repo](https://github.com/misskey-dev/misskey) for the best support and latest features.
+If you want to try Misskey, use their [official website and repo](https://github.com/misskey-dev/misskey) for the best support and latest features, or check out it's documentation to learn more about Misskey using their [official documentation](https://misskey-hub.net/en/docs/).

 This fork does maintain upstream changes which we sync every so often.